dddjef/pulse/docs/index.rst

 To connect to a database or a file repository, Pulse has an "adapter" strategy.
 You can find them in /python/pulse/database_adapters and /python/pulse/repository_adapters In each folder you will find an interface_class.py you can derive from.
+An adapter determine the way you want to share data : the protocol you will use, and how it's stored.
+It's transparent for the user.

 By default, API is set to use json_db.py adapter for database, and file_storage.py for file repository.